delaneyj/datastar/backends/go/site/static/md/examples/animations.md

 ### Smooth Progress Bar

 The [Progress Bar](/examples/progress_bar) demo uses this basic CSS animation technique as well, by updating the `length` property of a progress bar element, allowing for a smooth animation.

+### View Transitions

+<div id="view_transition">View Transition Demo</div>

+This button swap is happening in the backend.
+Each click is causing a transition of state.
+The animated opacity animation is provided automatically by the View Transition API.
+Doesn't matter if the targetted elements are different types, it will still "do the right thing".

 ## Swap Transitions